What could you be entitled to in retirement?

-If you receive Pension Credit then you qualify for free prescriptions and eye tests, as well as free NHS dental treatment.
+If you receive Pension Credit Guarantee Credit then you qualify for free prescriptions and eye tests, as well as free NHS dental treatment.

 Free bus pass

-If you live in England, once you reach State Pension Age, you could travel for free on local buses.
-To find out if you qualify, or for more information about eligibility in other areas of the UK, visit www.gov.uk/apply-for-elderly-person-bus-pass.
+If you live in England, once you reach the female State Pension age, you could travel for free on local buses.
+In Scotland and Wales, you qualify for the free buss pass at age 60.
+To find out more, visit the gov.uk website.

-For £30 a year (as at May 2017), anyone aged 60 or over can save 1/3 on Standard and First Class rail fares throughout Britain for a year with a Senior Railcard.
-For more information and to apply, please visit www.senior-railcard.co.uk/using-your-railcard/the-benefits/.
+For £30 a year (as at May 2018), anyone aged 60 or over can save 1/3 on Standard and First Class rail fares throughout Britain for a year with a Senior Railcard.
+For more information and to apply, please visit the National Rail website.

 Other ways to save